 The Jays drafted Gonzalez in the 14th round of the 1991 amateur draft.
-He had the best career of any player taken in that round of that draft.
-He rose quickly thru the Jays minor league system and started the 1994 season as the Jay’s starting SS at the age of 21, but after 15 games, he had a .151 batting average, and the Jays gave the job to Dick Schofield.
-It would have been good if the team had a bit more patience with him; Schofield was nearing the end of an ok career, but, by then, he wasn’t a guy you’d want to play short for you.
+He had the best career of any player in that draft round.
+He rose quickly thru the Jays’ minor league system and started the 1994 season as the Jay’s starting SS at the age of 21, but after 15 games, he had a .151 batting average, and the Jays gave the job to Dick Schofield.
+It would have been good if the team had more patience with him; Schofield was nearing the end of an ok career, but he wasn’t a guy you’d want to play short for you by then.

-Alex was on Baseball America’s Top 100 Prospects list four straight years, moving to as high as 4th in 1994.
-To give you some idea, Alex Rodriguez and Manny Ramirez were 6th and 7th on the list that year.
+Alex was on Baseball America’s Top 100 Prospects list for four straight years, moving to as high as 4th in 1994.
+Alex Rodriguez and Manny Ramirez were 6th and 7th on the list that year.
 I doubt that Baseball America brags about that.
 He did have power and speed potential with a terrific glove.
 The bat just didn’t come around.
-He just never learned not to chase bad pitches.
+He just never learned to avoid chasing bad pitches.
 He struck out too much.
 And, to show they weren’t alone in over-estimating him, in the 1995 Bill James Player Rating book Bill said, ‘My guess is he’ll be an All-Star.’

-In the strike-shortened 1995 season, he took the SS role and held it for seven seasons.
-He was never great with the bat, but he should have had two or three gold gloves in his career.
+In the strike-shortened 1995 season, he held the SS role for seven seasons.
+He could have been better with the bat, but he should have had a gold glove or two in his career.
 In 1995 he played in 111 games of the 144 games the Jays got in, hitting .243/.322/.398 with 10 homers.
 But 114 strikeouts in 367 at-bats was a bit much.
 He would have fit in well with today’s Jays.

 In 2004 he was traded to the Expos as part of the eight-player, four-team trade that sent Nomar Garciaparra to the Cubs and Orlando Cabrera to Boston.
 He also played for San Diego, Tampa Bay, and Philadelphia before retiring in 2006.